splunk/eventgen/README/Performance.md

 ## The Global Interpreter Lock

 The first obstacle to scaling a Python application is the Global Interpreter Lock.
 Lots of information online, but long story short, only one Thread running Python code can be executed simultaneously.
 Python functions written in C can run in different threads.
-Threads in Python are lightweight, similar to OS threads, but they will only gain concurrency in the event that your Python program is primarily I/O bound or is spending a good portion of its time eexcuting C-written python functions.
+Threads in Python are lightweight, similar to OS threads, but they will only gain concurrency in the event that your Python program is primarily I/O bound or is spending a good portion of its time executing C-written python functions.

 In the case of Eventgen, we do a non-insignificant amount of I/O, so our first step to scaling is to utilizing threading.
 In Eventgen, we create a thread for each sample.
 The sample acts as the master timer for that sample.
 In the case of a queuable generator plugin, it will place an entry in the generator queue for generator workers to pick up.
-With a non-queueable plugin, it will call the generator's gen() function directly.
+With a non-queueable plugin, it will call the generator's `gen()` function directly.

 ## Growing beyond a single process